New presenters: consider applying for a first-time presenter scholarship!

 We estimate that over 1,000 participants from Minnesota and surrounding states will attend this year’s conference.
 The participants come from all areas of ESL, Bilingual and Migrant Education.
 Members of our organization teach in early learning, elementary, middle school, secondary, college, and adult programs.
 In addition to instructors, conference attendees include students preparing to teach, paraprofessionals, volunteers, refugee service providers, administrators and teacher educators.

 We welcome your active participation as we host Minnesota’s ESL, Bilingual and Migrant Education teachers at this excellent conference!
 This is a great time to increase your company’s involvement in our annual conference.

 As always, we have set aside time in the program for conference attendees to visit your exhibits.
-The exhibit area for the general conference at the Hyatt Regency Minneapolis is a wide, well-lit, comfortable promenade/foyer.
-Please plan for HIGH traffic from conference attendees and the general public in this large and welcoming space connected to the Minneapolis Skyway system.
+The exhibit area for the general conference at the Saint Paul RiverCentre is a wide, well-lit, comfortable area.
+Please plan for HIGH traffic from conference attendees in this large and welcoming space.

 We look forward to seeing you in November!